It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 If you’re craving hearty Italian comfort food, don’t miss Il Terrazzino, my all-time favorite restaurant in Monaco.
 Family‑run and full of charm, it’s known for generous portions of homemade pasta, warm hospitality, and prices that won’t break the bank.
 It’s the kind of place that makes you feel like a local, even if you’re just visiting for the day.

 Don’t miss their penne arribiatta, which is truly incredible, along with their fresh bruschetta, and delicious house wine.
+If you’re not doing a la carte, you can plan about €40 three-course set menu, €19 lunch set menu, €15 kids’ menu.

 For something light, stop by the Café de Paris Monte‑Carlo, right next to the iconic casino.
 It’s ideal for people‑watching over a cappuccino, a pastry, or a quick cocktail.

 My dad and I love doing apéro here while we watch all the nicer sports cars arriving at the casino for the evening.
+When all is saif an done, we normally budget about 50 for two drinks.

 If you’re after seaside views, La Vigie Lounge & Restaurant offers seasonal fresh seafood and a relaxed Riviera vibe.
 I hear it’s perfect for a long, lazy lunch or a sunset dinner overlooking the Mediterranean.